 Microchipping your cat is a much better alternative to a collar and name tag.
 This tiny device will not prevent your kitty from becoming lost, but it will help it in being found if someone finds it and takes it to the vet.

-A microchip is a tiny electronic device twelve millimetres long that is usually implanted between the shoulder blades of a cat using a syringe.
+A microchip is a tiny electronic device twelve millimeters long that is usually implanted between the shoulder blades of a cat using a syringe.

 The microchip stores a number which can be seen with a scanner found at a veterinarian’s office and pet shelters.